LorMart/Unconstrained_Optimization_Methods/README.md

 # Unconstrained_Optimization_Methods
-This repository contains the implementation of different iterative optimization algorithms and a testing environment to assess their performances over three functions: the Chained Rosenbrock, the Ascher—Russel Boundary value problem, and the Broyden tridiagonal function Function. \\
+This repository contains the implementation of different iterative optimization algorithms and a testing environment to assess their performances over three functions: the Chained Rosenbrock, the Ascher—Russel Boundary value problem, and the Broyden tridiagonal function Function. \n
 **Methods implemented**:
    Hestenes-Stiefel, restarted Polak–Ribiere and Fletcher–Reeves versions of NLCGM.
    Newton Method